mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/mobile-swift/README.md

 # iOS Swift Sample IoT Device Controller App

+Congrats!
+You've finished part 1 and 2 where you set up the Atlas Backend and created

 ## Prepare and run iOS mobile app

 1. Open the Controller.xcodeproj with XCode